Rowan Barker-Clarke

 HiI am an American Cancer Society postdoctoral fellow, carrying out my research at Cleveland Clinic Lerner Institute.
 I work with Jacob Scott, MD, DPhil; Theory Division and Andrew Dhawan, MD, DPhil.
 My interests lie in cancer informatics, digital medicine, and novel biomarkers of cancer evolution.

-Looking ahead, my career aspirations are independent group leadership in the areas of digital health and oncology.
+Looking ahead, my career aspirations are independent group leadership, accelerating clinical interventions through the analysis of wearable data in oncology.